ksherman/kds-site-gatsby/src/posts/2009-10-29-what-we-find-is-this.md

   - Engagements
   - illuminations
 ---

 Engagement Photos!

 <p style="text-align: left;">
   I had the pleasure of shooting John Ritchey and Mandy Rivera a few weeks back.
-I have been crazy-busy so I had to get through them in my &#8216;spare&#8217; time while both jobs are asking me to put in more hours&#8230; hahahahaha.
+I have been crazy-busy so I had to get through them in my &#8216;spare' time while both jobs are asking me to put in more hours... hahahahaha.
 </p>

 <p style="text-align: left;">